 While virtual reality, augmented reality certainly play a prominent role in the discourse surrounding the rail industry’s future, this is not as immediate as the demand for smartphone integration and mobile app platforms that have the ability to maximise the rail industry’s potential.
 With the rail industry focused on streamlining its processes to become more productive and efficient, it certainly makes sense that the demand for apps to facilitate the change to a digital railway is increasing.

 Partners in apps

-Our own products have long been available on both desktop and mobile.
-Our RailHub suite is available via smartphone and tablet, allowing the rail industry’s digitally engaged workforce to become more productive.
+Our own products have long been available on desktop, smartphone and tablet.
+Our RailHub suite is available via mobiles and tablet devices, allowing the rail industry’s digitally engaged workforce to become more productive.

-Nutshell Apps is an innovative drag and drop app building platform that puts the power of change directly into the hands of those who utilise the product.
-As the rail industry continues its progression towards an entirely digital future, enabling the rail workforce to create their own digital alternatives to paper-based or time-consuming manual processes becomes increasingly important for the industry to consider.
+is a pioneering and innovative drag and drop app building platform that puts the power of change into the hands of those who utilise the product.
+As the rail industry continues its progression towards an entirely digital future, having a platform that enables the rail workforce to create their own digital alternatives to paper-based or time-consuming manual processes is increasingly important for the industry to consider.

 Using the Nutshell mobile app development platform, companies in rail can build their own apps and connect them to their entire IT ecosystem, without any technical knowledge or experience necessary.

 Nutshell Apps makes the decision to go paperless even easier, and being fully customisable within the RailHub platform means that we can continue to be incredibly proud to work alongside OnTrac during a truly pivotal moment in the rail industry’s legacy.